-Like most of you, I'm sure, I've been stunned by the verdict against Amanda Knox in Perugia, Italy, and trying to gauge its accuracy.
+Like many, I've been stunned by the verdict against Amanda Knox in Perugia, Italy, and trying to gauge its accuracy.
 I've also been coming up with many questions about the trial and the Knox family's repeated statements of their daughter's innocence.
 As several commentators have pointed out, we seem to have watched not only two Amanda Knoxes on trial, but two different portraits of an American college student.
 Her closest friends insisted last night, on CNN, that Amanda is the least violent person they've ever met.
 The Italian media and prosecution insist, by contrast, that she's nothing short of a "she-devil," nymphomaniac, and a participant in satanic rites.

 Extreme cultural prejudices are also getting tossed around, either supporting our judgment or creating havoc with our sense of justice.
 Knox's family has come close to smearing not only the entire judicial system in Italy, but also much of the nation's culture.
 As some have pointed out, they likely would be praising the very same system now if it had found their daughter innocent.
 Meanwhile, many Italians, though critical of weaknesses in their judicial system, nonetheless resent the speed with which Americans and much of the American media have cast aspersions on the lengthy deliberations of the Italian jury, partly because we select ours more systematically in the States.
 Yet we make wrongful convictions all the time, some of them resulting in the death penalty; and we sometimes do so on the basis of open-ended, and thus inconclusive, forensic evidence.
 As a culture, moreover, it seems we hardly think about the repercussions of doing so, much less discuss how such travesties could be brought to an end.